13 Top Chinese Car Brands [As Of 2025]

 5. Changan Automobile

 Chang’an Automobile is the oldest and one of the largest auto manufacturers in China.
-It produces a wide variety of passenger vehicles, including compact cars, sedans, SUVs, and commercial vehicles such as micro vans and light trucks.
+It produces a wide range of passenger vehicles, including compact cars, sedans, SUVs, and commercial vehicles, such as microvans and light trucks.

 As a state-owned company, Chang’an not only has a rich history but is also an increasingly popular car brand, at least domestically.
 It is a Fortune 500 company.